HuskieRobotics/pit-display-node/README.md

 Click on the icons on the top-left of the screen to switch between the match information page and the robotics information page.

+### .env File:

+Regarding TOKEN_NEXUS, this will allow the notifications from Nexus to work.
+Using the link, https://frc.nexus/en/api, scroll down to the Push section and entire the URL of the public server with a reference point to /nexus in Webhook URL: https://pit.team3061.org/nexus.
+Then, select a specific event, choosing the certain competition you want to receive notifications from.
+Following this, choose Match status for a specific team after being asked what data you would like to receive.
+Type in the team number: 3061.
+After that, press add.
+The Webhook token should then show up beneath.
+Copy that and replace whatever is currently in the TOKEN_NEXUS field and keep it in "".
+This will then allow for the certain notifications to show up.

 ## Credits

 The Robotics Pit Display was created by Arav Juneja, Georgia Riley, and Yutong Ji @ Naperville North High School for Huskie Robotics 2024.